WordPressUtilities/wpupostmetas/README.md

 Thanks
 --

-* Thanks to Yummygum for his reload icon http://www.iconsweets2.com/
+* Thanks to Yummygum for their reload icon http://www.iconsweets2.com/